Teacher Appreciation, Saying Thanks Virtually

 Videos are both creative and fun to make.
-Students can team up to make small videos stating why they are grateful for their teachers.
+Students can team up to make small videos stating why they are grateful to their teachers.
 Parents can then help their children compile the different clips into one video and play it for their teachers over a live Zoom call.
-Some great no cost video making resources are VivaVideo and Blender.
+Some great no-cost video-making resources are VivaVideo and Blender.
 You can also check out some examples in tip 10 on this blog.

 Appreciation Car Parade

 A fun yet socially distanced way to show appreciation for your teachers is by having a car parade.
 Students and parents could band together to devise a route that includes the main spots of the city or town where they live.
 Students can make posters and have loudspeakers to express their gratitude.
 The entire parade can be recorded and later uploaded for all to see.

 Combining your gratitude for your teacher with learning is the best mix!
 And what better way to do so than reading a book that celebrates teachers?
 For younger grades, asking the teacher to read a class book that celebrates teachers is a great way to build awareness and show teachers our appreciation.
 Some popular titles include ‘A Letter to My Teacher’ by Deborah Hopkinson and ‘How Rocket Learned to Read’ by Tad Hills.